Rajput: Akbar's period

 Man Singh I, an important Rajput official of Akbar.

 After the mid-16th century, many Rajput rulers formed close relationships with the Mughal emperors and served them in different capacities.
 It was due to the support of the Rajputs that Akbar was able to lay the foundations of the Mughal empire in India.
 Some Rajput nobles gave away their daughters in marriage to Mughal emperors and princes for political motives.
 For example, Akbar accomplished 40 marriages for himself, his sons and grandsons, out of which 17 were Rajput-Mughal alliances.
 Akbar's successors as Mughal emperors, his son Jahangir and grandson Shah Jahan had Rajput mothers.
 Although Rajput rulers provided the brides to the Mughals, neither Akbar nor his successors provided brides to the Rajput rulers.
-For example, Akbar got this sisters and daughters married to Timurids and prominent Muslims from central and west Asia.
+For example, Akbar got his sisters and daughters married to Timurids and prominent Muslims from central and west Asia.
 Historian Michael Fisher states that the bards and poets patronized by the Rajput rulers who served Akbar raised Akbar to a "semi-divine" status and gives an example of Akbar being projected as a "divine master" in the "Hindu cosmic order".
 The writer also finds correlation between the increasing numbers of Hindu Rajput wives in Akbar's household and Hindu Rajputs as well as non-Rajput Hindus in his administration to the religious and political policy followed by him towards non-Muslims which included ending the prohibition on the construction of new temples of non -Muslim faiths like Hindu, Jain etc. In 1564 AD, Akbar had also stopped collection of jaziya from non-Muslims, a tax considered as discriminatory by several non-Muslims which also consisted of his Hindu Rajput officials.
 The ruling Sisodia Rajput family of Mewar made it a point of honour not to engage in matrimonial relationships with Mughals and thus claimed to stand apart from those Rajput clans who did so.
 Rana Pratap is renowned as a "Rajput icon" for firmly fighting with Akbar's forces for the cause of Mewar's freedom.
 Once Mewar had submitted and alliance of Rajputs reached a measure of stability, matrimonial between leading Rajput states and Mughals became rare.